kristapsdz/rpki-client/README.md

 Some repositories, however, contain enormous CRL files with thousands and thousands of entries.
-Since these take quite some time to parse, the **-r** flag disables CRL checking.
+These take quite some time to parse.

 # Portability